 Proposal

-The United States proposes developing methods for computing the unwanted illumination of EESS (passive) systems by direct-path and/or multipath propagation effects from terrestrial Fixed Service systems with a range of elevation angle paths, based on propagation information and system characteristics that are available or being developed.
+The United States proposes initiating the studies called for in Resolution 731 (WRC-19) to explore under what conditions for sharing are possible between active and passive services in the frequency bands above 71 GHz.
+In order to facilitate this work, technical studies may consider developing methods for computing the unwanted illumination of EESS (passive) systems by direct-path and/or multipath propagation effects from terrestrial Fixed Service systems with a range of elevation angle paths, based on propagation information and system characteristics that are available or being developed.
 If studies show that interference-free sharing will be achieved, then this method could then be used to develop EIRP limits based on Fixed system elevation angle as a possible method to ensure that the aggregate interference from all fixed service usage meets the EESS (passive) protection criteria defined in Rec.
 ITU-R RS.2017.
-In case there is difficulty meeting the protection requirements using FIXED systems characteristics received from SG5, the study may consider what system characteristics are compatible with band sharing and whether geographic density limits for transmitters might be considered as a regulatory tool to enable interference-free sharing between active and passive services in some of the bands under consideration in Resolution 731.As Working Party 7C is the expert group on EESS (passive) protection, WP 1A endeavors to seek its advice on this proposal and its cooperation in beginning relevant work.

 At this time, the US proposes to evaluate the suitability of this approach considering only systems operating under the Fixed Service.
-Additionally, at this time, the US proposes that this work only consider the feasibility of sharing with EESS (passive) systems in the 116-122.25 GHz band, the 148.5-151.5 GHz band and the 226-231.5 GHz bands.
-The evaluation should include consideration of adjacent band compatibility with RR No. 5.340 bands.
+In order to seek the technical characteristics of the fixed services that could be representative of those operating in various frequency bands above 71 GHz, WP1A is invited to send a liaison statement to WP5C.
+In addition, a liaison statement is proposed to WP 3J and 3M on the appropriate propagation aspects, and WP 7C and 7D on the technical, operational and protection criteria of the passive services.

 In order to initiate this work, the US proposes requesting characteristics and propagation information from the relevant working parties.
 Draft liaison statements are provided for the consideration of WP 1A.